 The most common variation is to substitute brown sugar for white sugar.
 Nutritionally, there is not much difference between the different types of sugar, given that brown sugar is just unprocessed white sugar.
 The main difference is that using brown sugar simple syrup produces a toffee-like, caramel-flavoured hard candy exterior.
 If you enjoy toffee sweets, then this variation is for you.

-Pop Rocks and Jolly Rancher
+Pop Rocks And Jolly Rancher

 Bacon Strips

 Another recommended Tiktok Tanghulu recipe trend replaces fruit with bacon strips.
 The saltiness of fried bacon is a sharp contrast to the sweetness of the candy, resulting in a savoury-sweet surprise.
-Imagine the look on your guests' faces when they realise the glossy bacon strips are not shiny due to oil!
+Imagine the look on your guests' faces when they realise the glossy bacon strips are not shiny due to oil.

 This candied fruit treat is certainly an easy way to wow guests or a pretty edible prop for a picnic.
 So whether you tried a traditional approach or got bolder by dipping bacon into syrup, we hope you had fun trying this Tanghulu recipe.